 This feature is available with version 4.1.11 of the Dispatcher.

-property allows you to define the HTTP header types that are going to be cached by the Dispatcher.
+The /headers property lets you define the HTTP header types that Dispatcher is going to cache.
 On the first request to an uncached resource, all headers matching one of the configured values (see the configuration sample below) are stored in a separate file, next to the cache file.
 On subsequent requests to the cached resource, the stored headers are added to the response.

 /cache {